LLM-QC/judgezoo/README.md

 # Judges

-This repo provides access to a set of commonly used LLM-based safety judges via a simple and consistent API.
+This repo provides access to a set of commonly used LLM-based safety judgezoo via a simple and consistent API.
 Our main focus is ease-of-use, correctness, and reproducibility.